Cleveland Clinic logo

 How does a PET scan work?

-Diseased cells in your body absorb more of the radiotracer than healthy ones do.
+Diseased cells in your body absorb different amounts of the radiotracer than healthy ones do.
 These are called “hot spots.”
 The PET scanner detects this radiation and produces images of the affected tissue.
-A PET/CT scan combines X-ray images from a CT scan with PET scan images.
+Your provider may perform a PET/CT scan, which combines images from a CT scan with PET scan images.

 Advertisement